-5 5 Description of Inability to cope with unforeseen external e emergencies or incidents as a result of inadequate emergency and resilience Risk: planning.
-Environmental: Lead: Chief Officer Risk Rating: low/medium/high/very high HIGH Risk Movement: increase/decrease/no change NO CHANGE Rationale for Risk Rating: Due to the response requirements for Covid 19 progress has been made in a number of areas.
-SMOC information is updated, control room guidance updated and expanded, control centre protocols were implemented and remain in place and management teams have responded in an agile, responsive and collaborative way under very challenging conditions.
+n mopay 5 Description of Risk: Environmental: Inability to cope with unforeseen external emergencies or incidents as a result of inadequate emergency and resilience planning.
+Lead: Chief Officer Risk Rating: low/medium/high/very high HIGH Risk Movement: increase/decrease/no change NO CHANGE Rationale for Risk Due to the response requirements for Cov vid 19 progress has been made in a number of areas.
+SMOC information is Rating: updated, control room guidance updated and expanded, control centre protocols were implemented and remain in place and management teams have responded in an agile, responsive and collaborative way under very challenging conditions.
 HSCM did not have a collectively approved list of critical functions at the start of the response however this was quickly completed and used to prioritise allocation of resources to the response.
-This list has been recently reviewed to take into account remobilised services and the winter/surge action plan has been further defined and implemented at the moment are relatively low the situation could change.
-Risk identification, e been developed for potential impacts across the whole system. ned as a Category 1 responder under the Civil Contingencies (Scotland) Act reparedness that is being taken forward in partnership with NHSG and Moray Rationale for Risk The MIJB understand the requirement to m neet the statutory obligations set out within the Civil Contingencies Act and Appetite: 21, and work with partner organisations to meet these obligations Controls: officers in cross system table top exercise to strengthen plans. ed and will be tested alongside NHSG plans for winter with participation from s.
-Further work is being undertaken to identify learning from recent incidents HSCM Civil Contingencies group establish NHS Grampian Resilience Standards Action ed and meeting regularly to address priority subjects. on Plan approved (3 year).
+This list has been recently reviewed to take into account remobilised services and the winter/surge action plan has been further defined and implemented Whilst the rates of Covid infection in Moray at the moment are relatively low the situation could change.
+Risk identification, assessment and initial response plans have been developed for potential impacts across the whole system.
+MIJB will be redefined as a Category 1 responder under the Civil Contingencies (Scotland) Act and there are additional requirements for preparedness that is being taken forward in partnership with NHSG and Moray Council emergency planners.
+Rationale for Risk Appetite: The MIJB understand the requirement to meet the statutory obligations set out within the Civil Contingencies Act and Controls: the Category 1 status applied in March 2021, and work with partner organisations to meet these obligations Winter/Surge Plan updated and was tested alongside NHSG plans for winter with participation from officers in cross system table top exercises.
+Further work is being undertaken to identify learning from recent incidents to strengthen plans.
+HSCM Civil Contingencies group established and meeting regularly to address priority subjects.
+NHS Grampian Resilience Standards Action Plan approved (3 year).
+Business Continuity Plans in place for most services although overdue a review in some areas.
+Knowledge of critical functions and ability to respond quickly and effectively has been in evidence during recent incidents such as Gas outages in Keith and Covid response - debriefs carried out and learning identified Mitigating Actions: • s informed elements of the Winter Plan (Surge plan).
+A Friday huddle is in place which gathers t contact details to the Senior Manager on C he status of services across the whole system to provide information and Call (SMOC) over the weekend.